ParallelWindfarms/cylinder/lit/cylinder.md

 ### Retrieving files and time directories
 Note that the `BaseCase` has a property `path`.
 The same property will be defined in `Vector`.
 We can use this common property to retrieve a `SolutionDirectory`, `ParameterFile` or `TimeDirectory`.

+- [ ] These are PyFoam routines that may need to be replaced

 ``` {.python #pintfoam-vector}
 def solution_directory(case):
     return SolutionDirectory(case.path)